Become An Egg Donor At Shady Grove Fertility

 If one of our physicians approves you to donate again, you may donate up to six times in your lifetime.
 Approximately 60 percent of cycling donors in any given month are repeat donors.
 About 2 months following your egg retrieval, a donor team physician will review your donation cycle and the recipient outcomes to determine your future eligibility.
 This review process can take up to 8 weeks.
-The Egg Donor Liaison will contact you, update any consent forms, and upload your profile back into the donor database.
-As long as all labs are up to date according to our protocol, you can go back on the database immediately.
+A Donor Liaison will contact you, update any consent forms, and upload your profile back into the donor registry.
+As long as all labs are up to date according to our protocol, you can go back on the registry immediately.

 Where are your offices located?

-Shady Grove Fertility has a variety of locations throughout Maryland, Pennsylvania, Virginia, and Washington, D.C.
+Shady Grove Fertility has a variety of locations throughout Maryland, Pennsylvania, Virginia, Georgia, and Washington D.C.

 Can I still donate if I do not live in these areas?

-We recruit donors who live within an hour drive of one of our 18 full-service offices.
-If you are unsure if you live within range, please contact one of our Egg Donor Liaisons to discuss your situation.
+We recruit donors who live within a 1 hour drive of one of our 19 full-service offices.
+If you are unsure if you live within range, please contact one of our Donor Liaisons to discuss your situation.